metabase/metabase/docs/api-documentation.md

 ## `GET /api/database/:id/metadata`

 Get metadata about a `Database`, including all of its `Tables` and `Fields`.
+   By default only non-hidden tables and fields are returned.
+Passing include_hidden=true includes them.
    Returns DB, fields, and field values.

 ##### PARAMS:

 *  **`id`**

+*  **`include_hidden`** value may be nil, or if non-nil, value must be a valid boolean string ('true' or 'false').

 ## `GET /api/database/:id/schema/`